OpenPF2/Plugin/README.md

 All abilities and stats are implemented using the Gameplay Ability System (GAS) plug-in that ships with Unreal Engine.

+## Compatibility
+This plug-in is only maintained and compatible with Unreal Engine 5.1 and later.

 ## Current Status
 **This plug-in is in pre-alpha status.
 It is not yet expected to be useful for production-grade projects, but it may be a useful reference for you even in